carpentries-incubator/workflows-nextflow/_episodes/10-Modules.md

 {: .callout }

 > ## Add module
-> Add the Nextflow module `fastqc` from the Nextflow script `./modules/rnaseq-tasks.nf`
+> Add the Nextflow module `FASTQC` from the Nextflow script `./modules/rnaseq-tasks.nf`
 > to the following workflow.
 > ~~~
 > nextflow.enable.dsl=2